Black Peruvians: Early history

 As additional immigrants arrived from Spain and settled Peru, the mestizos tried to keep the most lucrative jobs for themselves.
 In the early colonial period, Afro-Spaniards and Afro-Peruvians frequently worked in the gold mines because of their familiarity with the techniques.
 Gold mining and smithing were common in parts of western Africa from at least the fourth century.
 But, after the early colonial period, few Afro-Peruvians would become goldsmiths or silversmiths.

-In the end Afro-Peruvians were relegated to heavy labor on sugarcane and rice plantations of the northern coast, or the vineyards and cotton fields of the southern coast.
-In the countryside they were represented in wet-nursing, housekeeping, domestics, cowboys, animal herding, etc. After Indians became scarce as labor force on haciendas, the people of color gained a title of yanakuna, hitherto assigned only to indigenous servants with full right to own a piece of land and a day to work on it.
-Afro-Peruvians often exercised agency by using huido (translated as escape, flight) from haciendas and changing masters on their own initiative or joining the cimarrones (armed gangs of runaway slaves that formed small communities in the wilderness and raided travel merchants).
+In the end, Afro-Peruvians were relegated to heavy labor on sugarcane and rice plantations of the northern coast, or the vineyards and cotton fields of the southern coast.
+In the countryside they were represented in wet-nursing, housekeeping, domestics, cowboys, animal herding, etc. After indigenous Peruvians became scarce as labor force on haciendas, the people of color gained a title of yanakuna, hitherto assigned only to indigenous servants with full right to own a piece of land and a day to work on it.
+Afro-Peruvians often exercised agency by using huido (translated as escape, flight) from haciendas and changing masters on their own initiative or joining the cimarrones (armed gangs of runaway enslaved people that formed small communities in the wilderness and raided travel merchants).
 The indigenous population were used to work in the silver mines, where they had more expert knowledge than West Africans or Spanish, even in the pre-Columbian eras.

 Slave trade

 Son de los Diablos, an Afro-Peruvian dance which is based in the Diablada and African rhythms.
 Painting by Pancho Fierro.

-Over the course of the slave trade, approximately 95,000 slaves were brought into Peru, with the last group arriving in 1850.
-Often slaves were initially transported to Cuba and Hispaniola, from where traders brought them to Panama and the Viceroyalty of Peru.
-Planters and others also purchased slaves in Cartagena, Colombia or Veracruz, Mexico, at trade fairs, and they returned to Peru with the new slaves imported by the slave ships.
+Over the course of the slave trade, approximately 95,000 kidnapped and enslaved Black people were brought into Peru, with the last group arriving in 1850.
+Often enslaved were initially trafficked to Cuba and Hispaniola, from where traders brought them to Panama and the Viceroyalty of Peru.
+Planters and others also purchased enslaved people in Cartagena, Colombia or Veracruz, Mexico, at trade fairs, and they returned to Peru with the new enslaved people imported by the slave ships.
 As a result of the "New laws" of 1548 and the influence of the denunciation of the abuses against Native Americans by Friar Bartolomé de las Casas, slaves gradually replaced natives at the encomiendas.

-Slave owners in Peru developed preferences to have slaves from specific areas of Africa (believed to have certain characteristics); they wanted to have slaves of one area who could communicate with each other.
-They believed slaves from Guinea, from the Senegal River down to the Slave Coast, were easier to manage and had marketable skills.
+Enslavers in Peru developed preferences to have enslaved people from specific areas of Africa (believed to have certain characteristics); they wanted to have enslaved people of one area who could communicate with each other.
+They believed enslaved people from Guinea, from the Senegal River down to the Slave Coast, were easier to manage and had marketable skills.
 They already knew how to plant and cultivate rice, train horses, and herd cattle on horseback.
-The slave owners also preferred slaves from the area stretching from Nigeria to eastern Ghana.
-The slave owners' third choice was for slaves from Congo, Mozambique, Madagascar, and Angola.
+The enslavers also preferred enslaved people from the area stretching from Nigeria to eastern Ghana.
+The enslavers third choice was for enslaved people from Congo, Mozambique, Madagascar, and Angola.